SilentErosion/2024-2nd/README.md

    2. Make
 3. Try applying for various companies to be numb about getting rejected and constantly reflect on the life choices and my skills.
 4. Make a blog and organize what I've learned. = Distribution of refined knowledge

-5.
+# General Plans for 2024
+October
+- Wrap up what I am currently doing, to reach a level that I can prove I learned at least few things I wanted in the first place
+- Build a simple web application(probably a simple online forum) using top-down learning.
+The main goal is to think about the considerations in providing services and get basic understanding and skills of frameworks.
+November-December
+- Take a part in the at least two group projects.
+Make sure that I'm not the only programmer.
+- Do some simple side project related to my life to show that I can solve unorthodox problems
+- Analyze and reverse-engineer currently exisiting websites
+- Get a room somewhere in Seoul

 # October
 1. Always memorize what I learned using mnemonic skills.
 And constantly review them.
+2. Give my best to practice SW project: Evaluate my code in terms of SOLID principle, naming rules, UML class diagram, etc and make amends constantly.
+Maybe MVP approach and constant refactoring.
-2. Complete Java Web Programming Next Step:
+3. Complete Java Web Programming Next Step -> Make a server application that I can use and that uses everything I learned in the book
-3. Complete Rust 100 Exercises:
+4. Complete Rust 100 Exercises: Do what I planned at first
-4. Code an online forum to practice front-end and back-end frameworks:
+5. Code an online forum to practice front-end and back-end frameworks
-5. Write at least two posts about daily IT knowledge.
+6. Write at least two posts about daily IT knowledge.
-6. Memorize CS knowledges chosen by tech interviews using mnemonic skills.
+7. Memorize CS knowledge chosen by tech interviews using mnemonic skills.
 Develop the skills themselves along the way.
-7. Constantly practice observation and drawing without looking.
 8. Sign up for a piano institute.
+9. Download one new-age sheet music and make it on my own.
+Compare the result with sheet.
+10. Make an Android app that can get QR with one click.
+11. Figure out if there's a way I can reserve my meals automatically.
+12. Constantly practice observation and drawing without looking.
+13. Write a few sentences using rhyme, metaphor, and association every day with what I have felt or thought that day.

 <!-- # 2nd Round(9.19-9.30)
 I don't think I am ready to apply for the jobs.
 Especially, in terms of what only I can do.
 But I could write cover letters and get feedback or give feedback on my own.
 Experience is the most important anyway.